Performance alerts from GraphOS

 - Error percentage: the number of requests with errors, divided by total requests

 Each performance alert you define can apply to either a specific operation or any operation.
-If you define an alert that applies to a specific operation, the "any operation" alerts for the same metric no longer apply to that operation (i.e., the more specific alert takes precedence).
+If you define an alert that applies to a specific operation, the "any operation" alerts for the same metric no longer apply to that operation (that is, the more specific alert takes precedence).

 - Go to your graph's Settings page in GraphOS Studio.